Categories

 Blog Events

-What Is a Tea Festival?
+What is a Tea Festival?

 Tea festivals are events open to the public (often requiring attendees to purchase tickets) that feature vendors and artisans (sometimes even producers) who sell tea, teaware, accessories, and related merchandise.
 They also usually sell tea sweets or other food items.